PoisotLab/ms_network_prediction/manuscript.md

 model provides highly effective prediction of interactions between pairs of species not present in the training data (@fig:example).

-![Proof-of-Concept: An empirical network [from @Hadfield2014TalTwo] is converted into latent features using probabilistic PCA, then used to train a deep neural network to predict species interactions.
-The initial and imputed networks are represented as their tSNE embedding, and the colours of nodes are the cluster to which they are assigned based on a $k$-means clustering of the tSNE output.](figures/figure1.png){#fig:example}
+![Proof-of-Concept: An empirical metaweb [from @Hadfield2014TalTwo], *i.e.* a list of known possible interactions within a species pool, is converted into latent features using probabilistic PCA, then used to train a deep neural network to predict species interactions.
+The initial and imputed networks are represented as their tSNE embedding, and the colours of nodes are the cluster to which they are assigned based on a $k$-means clustering of the tSNE output.
+Panels A and B represent, respectively, the ROC curve and the precision-recall curve, with the selected classifier represented by a black dot.](figures/figure1.png){#fig:example}

 This case study shows that a simple neural network can be very effective in predicting species interactions even without additional species-level data.
-Applying this model to the entire dataset (including species pairs never observed to cooccur) identified _N_ new possible interactions -- _M_ of which were <!-- TS Can someone put the correct values in?
-Please and thank you :) --> in pairs of species never considered prior.
-This model reaches similar levels of predictive efficacy as previous studies that use far more species-level data and mechanistic assumptions [@Gravel2013InfFoo], which serves to highlight the potential for including external sources of data for improving our prediction of interaction networks. <!-- TS Tone check! --> For example @Krasnov2016TraPhy collected traits data for this system that could be added to the model, however trait data were not publicly available.
-This emphasises the need for open data to make the prediction of species interaction networks.
+Applying this model to the entire dataset (including species pairs never observed to co-occur) identified 1546 new possible interactions -- 746 (48%) of which were between pairs of species for which no co-occurrence was observed in the original dataset.
+This model reaches similar levels of predictive efficacy as previous studies that use far more species-level data and mechanistic assumptions [@Gravel2013InfFoo], which serves to highlight the potential for including external sources of data for improving our prediction of interaction networks.
+For example, @Krasnov2016TraPhy collected traits data for this system that could be added to the model, in addition or in substitution to latent variables derived from observed interactions.
+As in
+@fig:conceptual, this highlights how much data sources can be consumed by models predicting species interactions.

-# A Roadmap Toward Predicting Species Interaction Networks across Space
+# Predicting species interaction networks across space: challenges and opportunities

-Here we present a conceptual roadmap (@fig:conceptual) which we envisage to be the path toward improving our prediction of species interaction networks, and developing spatially explicit models of network structure.
-We discuss the challenges and opportunities going forward for this research agenda.
+Here we present a conceptual roadmap (@fig:conceptual) which we envisage to be the path towards improving our prediction of species interaction networks, and developing spatially explicit models of network structure.
+We discuss the challenges and opportunities going forward for this research agenda, and highlight two specific areas where it can have a strong impact: the temporal forecasting of species interaction networks structure, and the use of predicted networks for applied ecology or conservation biology.

 ![A conceptual roadmap highlighting key areas for the prediction of ecological networks.
 Starting with the input of data from multiple sources, followed by